Professor of Theatre and Performance

 Nadine Holdsworth joined the department at Warwick in 2000 and served as Head of Department from 2009-2014.
 Whilst at Warwick Nadine has designed modules that address her interests in twentieth and twenty-first century political theatres and contemporary theatre and theories of identity, particularly in relation to nation, gender, ethnicity and globalization.
 She also supervises students undertaking practical projects, research topics and MA and PhD research.

-She is currently working on a project called 'Homeless Monopoly' with a collaborator Jackie Calderwood and a local charity.
-Using co-creative arts methodology and gamification, ‘Homeless Monopoly’ has involved the creation of a prototype board-game featuring real-life testimonies and scenarios of homeless and ex-homeless people in the Coventry area.
-The has written on this project for Research in Drama Education: the Journal of Applied Theatre and Performance (see below).
+She is currently working on a body of research around arts, creativity and homelessness.
+The has involved a project called 'Homeless Monopoly' with a collaborator Jackie Calderwood and a local charity.
+Using co-creative arts methodology and gamification, ‘Homeless Monopoly’ has involved the creation of a board-game featuring real-life testimonies and scenarios of people affected by homelessness in the Coventry area.
+She has written on this project for Research in Drama Education: the Journal of Applied Theatre and Performance (see below).
 Nadine has also designed a creative toolkit as a resource for teachers, youth groups, and other voluntary organisations working with people aged 14 and above to help them approach the complex issues around homelessness.
-See https://warwick.ac.uk/fac/arts/scapvc/theatre/applying/postgraduate/maat/case_studies/homeless-monopoly/understanding-homelessness-a-creative-toolkit/